Chris Nee: Career

 Nee said that while she did not originally connect with any shows because she did not see herself "represented onscreen," she first tried to be an actor.
 Realizing she could not fit in, she worked on scripts for Blue's Clues in 2001 and Wonder Pets, continuing to work as a producer, the latter on Deadliest Catch for two episodes.

 Nee conceived of her award-winning series, Doc McStuffins while in the shower after her son had visited the doctor for asthma a few days before.
 It was her idea to make the lead character female and she readily agreed when Nancy Kanter, the creative head of Disney Junior, suggested that she should be African-American.
 Although some at Disney were hesitant originally that a show with a female lead "might not have mass appeal," this did not deter Kanter, and within a year of the series' premiere in 2012, "merchandise generated about $500 million in sales."
 Nee said she was very pleased that her character had unusual background for a TV character, and hoped this would influence the next generation.

 Nee was the executive producer and developer of the Disney Junior series, Vampirina, based on the children's picture book Vampirina Ballerina.
 The series, which featured many of the same staff who worked on Doc McStuffins, premiered on October 1, 2017, and ended on June 28, 2021, after 3 seasons and 75 episodes during its 4-year run.

 In April 2019, Nee joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

 On July 4, 2021, a 10-part series of animated music videos, which Nee created, titled We the People, premiered on Netflix.
 Kenya Barris was also a showrunner and the series was produced by Michelle Obama and Barack Obama.
 On July 13, 2021, Ridley Jones, an animated series for children, debuted on the same network.
-The series was part of a slate of animated preschool series on the streaming service, with others including Spirit Rangers, and Ada Twist, Scientist, of which Nee is the showrunner.
+The series was part of a slate of animated preschool series on the streaming service, with others including Spirit Rangers, and Ada Twist, Scientist (co-produced with Belgium’s Araneo), of which Nee is the showrunner.
 Dino Daycare was originally part of this slate.

 On April 29, 2022, it was announced that Dino Daycare was scrapped.
 However, it might find a new home in a different streaming service.